History of Germany (1945–1990): Relations with France

 Germany's second largest center of mining and industry, Upper Silesia, had been handed over by the Allies to Poland at the Potsdam Conference and the German population was being forcibly expelled.
 The International Authority for the Ruhr (IAR) was created as part of the agreement negotiated at the London Six-Power conference in June 1948 to establish the Federal Republic of Germany.
 French support to internationalize the Ruhr through the IAR was abandoned in 1951 with the West German agreement to pool its coal and steel markets within European Coal and Steel Community.

 In the speech Restatement of Policy on Germany, held in Stuttgart on 6 September 1946, the United States Secretary of State James F. Byrnes stated the U.S. motive in detaching the Saar from Germany as "The United States does not feel that it can deny to France, which has been invaded three times by Germany in 70 years, its claim to the Saar territory".
-The Saar came under French administration in 1946 as the Saar Protectorate, but did return to Germany in January 1957 (following a referendum), with economic reintegration with Germany occurring a few years later.
+The Saar came under French administration in 1946 as the Saar Protectorate, but returned to Germany in January 1957 (following a referendum), with economic reintegration with Germany occurring a few years later.

 In August 1954 the French parliament voted down the treaty that would have established the European Defense Community, a treaty they themselves had proposed.
 Germany was eventually allowed to rearm under the auspices of the Western European Union, and later NATO.

 Dismantling in East Germany

-The Soviet Union engaged in a massive industrial dismantling campaign in its occupation zone, much more intensive than that carried out by the Western powers.
+The Soviet Union engaged in a massive industrial dismantling campaign in its occupation zone, much more extensive than that carried out by the Western powers.
 While the Soviet powers soon realized that their actions alienated the German workforce from the Communist cause, they decided that the desperate economic situation within the Soviet Union took priority over alliance building.
 The allied leaders had agreed on paper to economic and political cooperation but the issue of reparations dealt an early blow to the prospect of a united Germany in 1945.
 The figure of $20 Billion had been floated by Stalin as an adequate recompense but as the United States refused to consider this a basis for negotiation The Soviet Union was left only with the opportunity of extracting its own reparations, at a heavy cost to the East Germans.
 This was the beginning of the formal split of Germany.